-We may develop certain of our future product candidates in combination with other therapies, which exposes us to additional risks.
+We may develop CMP-FH, and potentially future product candidates, in combination with other therapies, which exposes us to additional risks.

-We may develop certain of our future product candidates for use in combination with one or more currently approved therapies.
+We may develop CMP-FH, and may develop future product candidates, for use in combination with one or more currently approved therapies.
 Even if any product candidate we develop was to receive marketing approval or be commercialized for use in combination with other existing therapies, we would continue to be subject to the risks that the FDA or similar foreign regulatory authorities could revoke approval of the therapy used in combination with our product candidate or that safety, efficacy, manufacturing or supply issues could arise with these existing therapies.
 This could result in our own products being less successful commercially.

-If the FDA or similar foreign regulatory authorities do not approve these other drugs or revoke their approval of, or if safety, efficacy, manufacturing, or supply issues arise with, the drugs we choose to evaluate in combination with any product candidate we develop, we may be unable to obtain approval of or market such product candidate.
+If the FDA or similar foreign regulatory authorities do not approve these other drugs or revoke their approval of, or if safety, efficacy, manufacturing, or supply issues arise with, the drugs we choose to evaluate in combination with CMP-FH or any product candidate we develop, we may be unable to obtain approval of or market CMP-FH or any product candidate we develop.